1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     - From what I've seen looking at the printhead while the plastic cover is taken off, you probably would have to disassamble the motor from the system if you want to go even further from here, but I can't really say anything about that right now.

+#### Reassambling
+For reassambling, just proceed the steps you took to disassamble the part in reverse.
+However, you might also want to have a look at the general steps I mentioned in the expandable box below.

+!!! warning

+    - If you dismounted the hotend, make sure to level the ABL sensor again and control your Z offset.
+    - If you replaced the hotend/heater block and/or changed the thermistor and/or the cartridge heater, execute a PID tuning!

 ??? example "Reassambling"